 The day I learned these dirty secrets of the fashion industry, my world turned upside-down.
 How can something as (seemingly) innocent as buying new clothes with my friends turn out to be a potential act of harm?
 This thought baffled me, and I knew there was no turning back.
 Shopping would never be the same again.

 Getting even a glimpse of what might happen behind-the-scenes in the fashion world made me realize how impactful our purchase decisions can be.
 It also made me realise that we can no longer judge a product solely based on its physical properties and price tag, completely neglecting the history that comes along with it.

-I concluded: we have to dig deeper; we have to ask questions; and we have to make our choices count.
+I concluded: we have to dig deeper.
+We have to ask questions when shopping for ethical clothing; and we have to make our choices count.

-By digging deeper to understand the histories of our consumer products, we can make more informed purchase decisions and pound (or dollar) vote for responsible businesses helping to drive positive change in our world.
-In other words, we can shop our way to a better, healthier world by simply supporting companies that value not merely the bottom line (Profit), but the triple bottom line: People, Planet, and Profit.
+By digging deeper to understand the histories of our consumer products, we can make more informed purchase decisions, and pound (or dollar) vote for responsible businesses helping to drive positive change in our world.
+In other words, we can shop our way to a better, healthier world by simply supporting companies that value not merely the bottom line (Profit), but the triple bottom line.
+This being People, Planet, and Profit.

 1. What material is this product made of?

 Check the fashion product’s tags for its material composition.